World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Experiments

+\textbf{Effect of World Simulator.} We study how the world simulator’s generative quality affects performance.
+Figure~\ref{fig:wm} compares two variants: (1) w/o extra: trained only on successful human trajectories; and (2) w/ extra: augmented with our data containing both success and failure cases.
+Without exposure to suboptimal actions, the former fails to model resulting object states, leading to poor tracking under VLA prediction errors.
+Our enhanced simulator substantially improves arm tracking and interaction fidelity.
+Table~\ref{table:ablation} confirms that low-fidelity simulation degrades VLA training.
+Additional analysis, ablations, and videos are in the supplementary material.

+\textbf{Effect of Instant Reflector.} Table~\ref{table:ablation} compares two variants: (1) w/o reward head: using a pre-trained VLM with prompt-based binary classification; and (2) w/ reward head: a trainable module scoring actions on a continuous scale.
+Experiments show that off-the-shelf VLMs offer limited gains and can impair learning in complex tasks due to misalignment with fine-grained action evaluation.
+In contrast, our reward head provides more accurate and reliable action assessment.

-\paragraph{Effect of Termination Signals.} Table~\ref{table:termi_compare} further validates the effectiveness of our task success detection capability.
-While conventional methods rely on simulator-provided termination signals due to their inability to assess task completion, our approach employs a VLM-guided instant reflector that dynamically evaluates task success and enables early termination upon achievement.
-To verify this advantage, we set all compared baseline methods to strictly follow the maximum step limit for termination, whereas our framework utilizes instant reflector predictions as stopping criteria.
-As shown in Table~\ref{table:termi_compare}, the compared baseline methods exhibit clear performance degradation under this setting because redundant post-success actions from delayed termination may disrupt object states after task completion (see Figure~\ref{fig:post_success}).
-In contrast, our method avoids such interference by terminating execution immediately upon detecting success signals, demonstrating our instant reflector's capacity to preserve task outcomes through timely stopping decisions.
+\textbf{Effect of Termination Signals.} Table~\ref{table:termi_compare} further validates our method’s ability to detect task success.
+Unlike conventional approaches, which rely on provided termination signals, our framework uses a VLM-guided instant reflector to dynamically assess completion and stop execution promptly.
+To isolate this advantage, we force all baselines to adhere strictly to the full horizon, while our method terminates based on reflector predictions.
+As shown, baselines suffer performance degradation due to redundant post-success actions that perturb object states (see Figure~\ref{fig:post_success}).
+In contrast, our approach preserves task outcomes by halting immediately upon success detection, demonstrating the reflector’s effectiveness in enabling timely termination.

-\subsection{Limitations and future work}
+\subsection{Limitations and Future Work}

-Despite the effectiveness of our method in enhancing VLA manipulation capabilities, it still has the following limitations.
-First, the performance of both world simulator and instant reflector depends on massive training data to achieve high-fidelity simulation and accurate task evaluation.
-Second, our VLA model optimization is slower than concurrent methods due to world simulator generation bottlenecks.
-In the future, we will focus on addressing these limitations.
+Despite the effectiveness of our approach in enhancing VLA manipulation capabilities, several limitations remain.
+First, both the world simulator and the instant reflector rely on diverse training data to achieve high-fidelity simulation and accurate task evaluation.
+We anticipate that future advances in general-purpose world models will alleviate this dependency.
+Second, policy optimization in our framework is currently slower than in concurrent methods due to computational bottlenecks in simulator-based trajectory generation.
+Addressing these challenges through more efficient simulation will be a key focus of our future work.